miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 The ORM also makes creating and editing related data easier than if you only used the raw database records.

-For instance, to create a `Movie` and `User` with a relationship using only the database, you'd need to do something like this:
+For instance, to create a `Movie` and `Person` with a relationship using only the database, you'd need to do something like this:

 ```js
 server.db.loadData({